TheWorkoutDigest

 • Conclusion

-The controversy surrounding squat depth leaves many athletes wondering how deep their squat should be and whether a deeper squat is more effective.
-While there’s no right or wrong answer, there are few variables to consider when working on your squat depth.
+The controversy surrounding squat depth leaves many athletes wondering how deep their squats should be and whether a deeper squat is more effective.
+There is no right or wrong answer, but there are a few variables to consider when working on your squat depth.

 Generally speaking, the goal should be to break parallel.
 You are at parallel when your thighs are parallel to the floor— basically a seated position.
 To break parallel, your hip crease should be slightly below your knees— this is the depth standard used in powerlifting judging around the world.

 When trying to figure out how to increase squat depth, three focal points target the main barriers to a deep squat.
-Use these three strategies together for a stronger, deeper squat.
+Use the following three strategies together for a stronger, deeper squat.

 Xem bài viết này trên Instagram